Createdd/Writing/articles/WebScrapingIntro.md

 ## 4. The legal side of web crawling

-Web scrapping is an amazing way to gather much data with comparable low effort.
+Web scrapping is an amazing way to gather much data with comparably low effort.
 Using and analyzing the collected data may provide advantages on a competition aspect und gives great insights on how a platform behaves.

 #### Terms of use
 First thing to look for are terms of use.
 Some Site explicitly address the possibility of using their website with scrapping APIs.
 Always be sure to take a look at these before.